c-blake/nio/FAQ.md

 you are deleting.
 That is enough work/risk that you should maybe just rename the directory/type itself.

-In any case, you could always just drop a `version` file in the directory if you think some string can capture the needed labeling.
-Note that semantics are often not fully covered by types and can bit you, such as a differential field becoming a cumulative field.
-At some level you do need to understand data that you calculate against.
+Semantics often not fully covered by types can also bite, e.g. a differential field becoming a cumulative field.
+At some level, you must understand data that you calculate against.
+In any case, you can always just drop a `.VERSION` file in the directory if you think some string can capture the needed labeling.

 ### 20 - This is all hopelessly hard to use compared to SQL

 Also not a question.
 I think reasonable folks can differ on this and I am open to usability suggestions.
 Also, the idea is kind of "between" the IO parts of DBs and the access/query parts.
-So, you could think of it as a way to layer building a DB in such a way that preserves no compromise access by programmers willing to put in some effort.
+So, you could think of it as a way to layer building a DB in such a way that preserves no compromise IO by programmers willing to put in some effort.
 E.g., query language-like functionality can be layered on top, and more transactional ideas could be stuffed in underneath, hopefully optionally to preserve efficiency.
 NIO is just a supplementary point